Farkhadov95/hive_server/README.md

-# Hive Host
+# Hive Server

 ## Introduction

-CollectionHub Server: The Engine Powering Your Collections
+Hive Server: The Engine Powering Your Hive Messenger

-The CollectionHub Server silently runs behind the scenes, acting as the brain of the app.
+The Hive Server silently runs behind the scenes, acting as the brain of the app.
 It's responsible for managing all your collection data, ensuring a smooth and secure experience:

 - Always Up-to-Date: The server lets you create, edit, and delete items in your collections, keeping them organized and constantly evolving.